matthewbaggett/matthewbaggett.github.io/index.md

 # Employment History

+## January 2021 - Current: Backend Developer
+* Started to introduce Terraform & porting application to docker running on AWS services.
+* Feature development ontop of existing legacy product.
+* Refactored large portions of their extant Laravel application, chiefly around a highly customised mail process.
+* Introduction of Unit Testing to product.
+* Introduction of CI/CD pipeline.
+* Brought in basic disaster recovery.

-## September 2019 - Current: Senior PHP Developer at Kiesproduct B.V.
+## September 2019 - January 2021: Senior PHP Developer at Kiesproduct B.V.
-* Buildout of highly scalable data ingest pipeline to digest data from thousands of feeds in diverse formats
+* Buildout of highly scalable data ingest pipeline to digest data from thousands of feeds in diverse formats.
 * Buildout of new platform, greenfield build on PHP7.4, Slim Router, Elastic Search, RDS Serverless, parallelised process workers.
 * Buildout of brand new multi-cloud architecture, using best-practice infrastructure-as-code tools, highly available, highly scalable clusters of small worker machines to achieve multi-region failure-tolerance.
-* Transitioned company to using better (aiming for best) practices, including migration to Git, automated build pipelines, security and access controls, code quality review (automated, and manual)
+* Transitioned company to using better (aiming for best) practices, including migration to Git, automated build pipelines, security and access controls, code quality review (automated, and manual).

 ## Feb 2019 - September 2019: Senior PHP Developer at TradeTracker Netherlands
-* Maintenance of existing codebase
+* Maintenance of existing codebase.
 * Build microservices to implement new functionality for existing applications.
 * Helped to bring forward a test-welcome approach, driving forward automated pipelines with Gitlab, PHPUnit, Docker.
-* Building new functionality to meet business requirements
+* Building new functionality to meet business requirements.
 * Helping migrate legacy code to remain on a supported platform.

 ## March 2016 - Jan 2019: Contract, then Permanent Senior PHP Developer, Docker Devops at Segura Systems LTD